A Guide to Sustainable Thanksgiving Party Planning

 2. Shop Your Fridge

-We tend to overbuy during the holidays because of the tempting sales and poor planning.
+We tend to overbuy during the holidays because of tempting sales and poor planning.
 Don’t be carried away by supermarket sales and coupons.

 According to The U.S. Environmental Protection Agency (EPA), you should check what you already have in your home before going to the store.
 Reach all the way back on your shelves to find those cans you’ve forgotten all about.